THE DHARMA FLOWER SUTRA SEEN THROUGH

 again, it would not be too difficult.

-If after the Buddha’s extinction into nirvana
+If, after the Buddha’s extinction

 someone were to expound this sutra

-in the middle of an age that is inauspicious
+in the middle of an age

 this indeed would be difficult.

-If somebody could seize empty space in his hand
+empty space in his hand

-and travel all over it with buoyant ease
+and travel all over it

 again, it would not be too difficult.

-But after my extinction into nirvana
+But, after my extinction

-if there were somebody who could hold to and copy out
+who could hold to and copy out

-or get other people to copy out this sutra
+or get other people

 this indeed would be difficult.

-If there were somebody who could put the whole world
+who could put the whole of existence

 on the nail of his toe

-and carry it up to the heaven of Brahma
+and carry it up

 again, it would not be too difficult.

-But after the Buddha’s extinction into nirvana
+But, after the Buddha’s extinction

 if someone were to read this sutra